scott-griffiths/bitstring/doc/misc.rst

 ``__len__``
 ^^^^^^^^^^^^^^^

-This implements the :func:`len` function and returns the length of the bitstring in bits.
+This implements the ``len`` function and returns the length of the bitstring in bits.

 It's recommended that you use the :attr:`~Bits.len` property instead of the function if you're using a 32-bit Python installation as the len function will raise an :exc:`OverflowError` if the bitstring has more than ``sys.maxsize`` elements (that's typically 256MiB of data with 32-bit Python).